← Back to home

 2. The two roles we play

-• As a data processor — for the personal data our customers put into their workspace about their own staff (names, work emails, roles, schedules, leave, task notes and related work data).
+• As a data processor · for the personal data our customers put into their workspace about their own staff (names, work emails, roles, schedules, leave, task notes and related work data).
 The customer is the controller of that data; we process it on the customer's behalf and on their instructions.
+Since the 2024 amendment the PDPA's Security Principle binds data processors directly, so protecting this data is our own statutory duty as well as a contractual one.
 Our commitments as processor are set out in our Data Processing Addendum.

 3. What we collect